Last Update June 13, 2021: We improved the overall article.

 - RCA (the classic red and white connector, found on all devices) for stereo sound

 - Coaxial, optical, or HDMI for 5.1 sound

 TIPS: HDMI or DisplayPort connectors are considered to have the best picture quality

 Standard projector lamps heat up a lot and must be cooled by fans.
 While the sound of a movie usually drowns out their operating noise, too loud ventilation can be annoying for some.

-If you want a quiet model, you should refer to the sound level, indicated in decibels and generally located between 25 and 35 dB.
+If you want a quiet model ( check out our top 10 quietest projectors for home and gaming ), you should refer to the sound level, indicated in decibels and generally located between 25 and 35 dB.
 Most projectors also offer an “eco” mode (with lower brightness) to reduce their sound level.

 A complementary approach is to opt for a short focal length.
 As the projector is placed closer to the screen than to the viewer, the noise will be less noticeable.